carlespoles/DSCI6051-student/README.md

 Environment set up.
 -------------------
 An anaconda environment with python 2.7 needs to be set up in order to connect to Google's Cloud.

-Here are the libraries installed:
+After that, we need to:

+1. Setup Google Cloud Platform SDK.

+Install Google Cloud Platform SDK https://cloud.google.com/sdk/downloads and follow the instructions for `interactive installer`.

+2. Setup Datalab.

+Install Datalab https://cloud.google.com/datalab/docs/quickstarts and use zone=us-west1-a and project-id ‘wellio-kadaif’ options.

+Here is a summary of all installed libraries in the anaconda environment:

 ```
 ansicolors==1.0.2